 The students will also have the opportunity to participate in a conservation project to repair habitat in a stream.
 This project is designed for the students to complete while they are at camp, so that they can observe firsthand the effects of their efforts.

 The curriculum continues to evolve from year to year and the schedule is always subject to change.
-For the current version of the 2017 schedule, click HERE.
+For the 2018 schedule, click HERE.